Welcome to Eirene Cafe

 Collaboration is an essential part of Eirene Cafe.
 During the first year of the project, other women were regularly involved and generously contributed their expertise, energy, and time.
 I'll always be grateful for their enthusiasm, professionalism, and availability.

-NOTE: Eirene Cafe doesn’t offer mental health professional help.
+Please note: Eirene Cafe doesn’t offer mental health professional help.

 What you’ll find here?